REV. MICHAEL MCBRIDE

 LIVE FREE Campaign Manager

-Shaunda Johnson joined the PICO National Network as Campaign Manager of LIVE FREE.
-As the largest faith-based network in the country, PICO’s LIVE FREE Campaign is working to end the scourges of gun violence, mass incarceration, and the criminalization of Black and Brown bodies that tears at the soul of our society.
+Shaunda Johnson joined Faith In Action as Campaign Manager of LIVE FREE.
+As the largest faith-based network in the country, Faith In Action’s LIVE FREE Campaign is working to end the scourges of gun violence, mass incarceration, and the criminalization of Black and Brown bodies that tears at the soul of our society.
 Most recently Johnson served as Executive Director of WayUp Sacramento, a local community development initiative that supports the health, welfare and rising level of sustainable prosperity for children and families.
 Prior to her work with WayUp, Johnson led Health Education Council’s Healthy Eating Active Living Initiative (HEAL Zone), a placed based health initiative focused on reducing obesity rates in underserved communities, funded by Kaiser Permanente.
 There, Johnson successfully led a multi-sector collaborative that worked to transform the physical and social environment to support healthy living for the more than 13,000 residents living in the South Sacramento, Valley Hi neighborhood.
 She has also directed grassroots campaigns around violence intervention and prevention as a community organizer with Sacramento Area Congregations Together.
 In earlier positions, Johnson served as a Committee member of the Sacramento Safe Community Partnership, which was the governing body of the Ceasefire Violence Prevention Initiative which resulted in significant reductions in gang violence in South Sacramento.
 Johnson holds a BA in Liberal Studies from Sacramento State University, and is a recent graduate of the Sierra Health Foundation’s Leadership Program Class XIII.

 Southern Regional Director

-Phyllis M. Hill is the South Regional Director for LIVE FREE, a campaign within the PICO Network, which seeks to reduce the prison population and end gun violence.
+Phyllis M. Hill is the South Regional Director for LIVE FREE, a campaign within Faith In Action, which seeks to reduce the prison population and end gun violence.
 A native of Hazlehurst, GA, Phyllis returns to her southern roots after spending 12 years in the mid-west, and most recently eight years in Minneapolis, MN working as the Lead Organizer for ISAIAH.
 Her many accomplishments include: working with Minneapolis School Board to place a moratorium on non-violent suspensions in all elementary schools in the district; partnering with Robbinsdale School District to reduce suspension by 80%, and collaborating with MN Commissioner of Education to place equity in its mission statement.
 Her proudest moments are working with congregants to address spiritual matters that hinder their leadership, emboldening them to live with purpose without fear.
 Phyllis received her Bachelor of Arts in History from Georgia Southern University, while participating in a study abroad at Oxford University.
 She also holds a Master’s degree in African American Studies from University of Wisconsin-Madison.
 As a daughter of the South, Phyllis is excited to join a faith movement that includes oppressed people---formerly incarcerated, women, youth, LGBTQ--- leading the way toward freedom!

 Live Free National